ph1losof/ecolog.nvim/README.md

 #### Requirements

-- AWS CLI installed and configured
+- AWS CLI v2 installed and configured (`aws --version` should show version 2.x.x)
+- AWS CLI must be authenticated with valid credentials using one of:
+  - `aws configure` to set up credentials
+  - AWS SSO login (`aws sso login`)
+  - Environment variables (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY)
+  - IAM role with appropriate permissions
 - Appropriate AWS credentials with permissions to access the specified secrets
-- One of the following credential configurations:
-  - AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables
-  - Configured AWS credentials file (~/.aws/credentials)
-  - IAM role with appropriate permissions

 #### Error Handling